Shanghai cricket team: History

 The first recorded match in Shanghai took place in April 1858.
 The Shanghai team travelled to Hong Kong in 1866 to play against the Hong Kong cricket team, the first in a series of Interport matches that lasted until 1948.
 In 1893, occasional matches against Kobe, Yokohama and Hangzhou began.

 Home matches were played on the grounds encircled by the racecourse of the Shanghai Race Club (today People's Square and People's Park).
 In addition to the matches mentioned in the previous paragraph, regular matches were also played against the Straits Settlements and Malaya.

 Following the last match against Hong Kong in 1948, political unrest meant that the cricket playing community dwindled, and cricket disappeared for around thirty years.

-Recently China has become a member of the International Cricket Council and the government is investing in the sport.
+The government has invested in the sport since China became, in 2004, an affiliate member of the International Cricket Council (ICC), and in 2017 an associate member.
 Today, the reformed Shanghai Cricket Club hosts the Shanghai International Cricket Sixes, a Sixes tournament involving teams from around the world.